 East Bay Foundation on Aging

-The East Bay Foundation on Aging (EBFA), a supporting organization at The San Francisco Foundation, is a grantmaking partner committed to serving East Bay seniors through grants to nonprofit organizations in Alameda and Contra Costa Counties.
-Founded with the proceeds from the sale of the historic Matilda Brown Home for Elderly Women in Oakland, the East Bay Foundation on Aging has now completed its third year of grantmaking to East Bay organizations serving seniors in the East Bay with programs that promote aging in place and improve access to healthcare for older adults, as well as supporting caregivers, including nurses, family members, and home health workers.
+The East Bay Foundation on Aging (EBFA), a supporting organization at The San Francisco Foundation, is a grantmaking partner committed to improving the lives of vulnerable and marginalized seniors in Alameda County through grants to nonprofit organizations.
+Founded with the proceeds from the sale of the historic Matilda Brown Home for Elderly Women in Oakland, the East Bay Foundation on Aging is now entering its sixth year of grantmaking to East Bay organizations serving seniors with programs that promote aging in place and improve access to healthcare for older adults, as well as supporting caregivers, including nurses, family members, and home health workers.

 - Adult Day Services Network of Alameda County